 Epilepsy Foundation Predoctoral Research Training Fellowship - Supports pre-doctoral students with dissertation research related to epilepsy.
 Graduate students pursuing a Ph.D. degree in neuroscience, physiology, pharmacology, psychology, biochemistry, genetics, nursing, or pharmacy may apply.
 Application Deadline: Not Yet Announced...

-Ford Foundation Predoctoral Fellowships for Minorities - In 2012, the Ford Fellowship program will award approximately 60 predoctoral fellowships.
+Ford Foundation Predoctoral Fellowships for Minorities - The Ford Fellowship program will award approximately 60 predoctoral fellowships.
 The predoctoral fellowships provide three years of support for individuals engaged in graduate study leading to a Doctor of Philosophy (Ph.D.) or Doctor of Science (Sc.D.) degree.

 Predoctoral fellowships will be awarded in a national competition administered by the National Research Council (NRC) on behalf of the Ford Foundation.
 The awards will be made to individuals who, in the judgment of the review panels, have demonstrated superior academic achievement, are committed to a career in teaching and research at the college or university level, show promise of future achievement as scholars and teachers, and are well prepared to use diversity as a resource for enriching the education of all students.

 The Fulbright U.S. Student Program will fund an academic year of research, intellectual and cultural exchange in one of over 150 countries.
-The application process for grants for the 2013-2014 academic year will begin on May 1 and UVM has a campus deadline on September 14.
-Students can find more information on their research options through the Fulbright U.S. Program website, and they can also get information on the UVM application process on the UVM Fulbright website (both are linked below):
+Students can find more information on their research options through the Fulbright U.S. Program website, and they can also get information on the UVM application process on the UVM Fulbright website.